MrSnowNB/CyberPug-Cafe/README.md

 - **File Traceability**: Tasks saved as downloadable Markdown files
 - **Error Handling**: Comprehensive failure capture and recovery

+### 📝 **Current Status & Next Steps**
+**✅ COMPLETED**: Chatbot-side MCP integration with Plan/Act modes, task serialization, and server status detection.

+**⏳ PENDING**: Local MCP server implementation in Cline extension to accept and execute tasks.

+**Note**: A local MCP server is required to complete this project.
+The chatbot foundation is ready - Cline extension needs MCP server endpoints to accept YAML task files and execute them using VSCode APIs.
+Will resume development when Cline MCP server capabilities are available.

 ## Enhanced Video System

 The chatbot now features a **dynamic multi-video emotion system** that makes full use of all 16 pug videos: